theajack/jsbox/README.md

         desc?: string, // current demo's description
-        hideLog?: boolean, // whether to hide the debugging tool, default is false needUI?: boolean, // whether to display the UI, default is true when lang=html, otherwise default is false },
+        hideLog?: boolean, // whether to hide the debugging tool, default is false needUI?: boolean, // whether to display the UI, default is true when lang=html, otherwise default is false title?: string, // Start new chapter and set a title doc?: string, // Current demo document
+    },
     // other demos
 }